CONTINUING EVOLUTION OF THE PERSON-CENTERED APPROACH: CONTINUITY AND CHANGE

 Ruth Sanford and Jules Seeman

-I am pleased to be here today in what has been announced as an open forum, particularly our ‘94 meeting I have keenly felt the importance of face-to-face interchange of our experience in practicing the PCA as it continues to evolve and change.
+I am pleased to be here today in what has been announced as an open forum, particularly our 94 meeting I have keenly felt the importance of face-to-face interchange of our experience in practicing the PCA as it continues to evolve and change.

 In my work in South Africa and the Soviet Union I met with frequent references to the western world and the barrier that has risen between us.
 When the PCA is working in whatever culture its values run contrary to the general value system in the United States or in the western world with its competitiveness and its use of power over rather than power within and so on.
-But it’s many times confused because it comes from the west and has been introduced to other parts of the world by Carl and his colleagues.
+But its many times confused because it comes from the west and has been introduced to other parts of the world by Carl and his colleagues.

 I think it came most strongly to me in the work in South Africa.
 When we went there, there were very few people who had any notion about it excepting immediately around Len Holdstock so that Carl and I were seen pretty much as some people from the west coming to South Africa and bringing this idea, this concept, sitting down with people who were not just in conflict but who really hated each other.